libp2p/js-libp2p/examples/transports/README.md

 Today there are already 3 transports available, one in the works and plenty to come, you can find these at [interface-transport implementations](https://github.com/libp2p/interface-transport#modules-that-implement-the-interface) list.

 Adding more transports is done through the same way as you added TCP and WebSockets.
-Some transports might offer extra functionalities but for what is libp2p concern, as long as it follows the interface defined at the [spec](https://github.com/libp2p/interface-transport#api), it will be able to use it.
+Some transports might offer extra functionalities, but as far as libp2p is concerned, if it follows the interface defined at the [spec](https://github.com/libp2p/interface-transport#api) it will be able to use it.

 If you decide to implement a transport yourself, please consider adding to the list so that others can use it as well.

 Hope this tutorial was useful.
-We are always looking to improve it, contributions are welcome!
+We are always looking to improve it, so contributions are welcome!